shmorri/docs-casa-prod/3.1.4/source/administration/admin-console.md

 ## 2FA settings

 !!!
-Warning:
+Warning
     This feature is only available through the "Strong authentication settings" plugin (requires a valid license to operate).

 In the 2FA settings, an admin can specify the minimum number of credentials a user **must** enroll before they are able to turn on 2FA, and choose from a few predefined policies for when 2FA should be prompted.